PX4/PX4-user_guide/en/sim_gazebo_classic/multi_vehicle_simulation_gazebo.md

 `Tools/simulation/gazebo-classic/sitl_multiple_run.sh` can be used to simulate multiple vehicles based on xrce-dds in Gazebo Classic.

 :::note
-You will need to have installed the xrce-dds dependencies.
+You will need to have installed the XRCE-DDS dependencies.
 For more information see: [ROS 2 User Guide (PX4-ROS 2 Bridge)](../ros/ros2_comm.md), for interfacing with ROS 2 nodes.
 :::